EMD-Cloud/sdk/README.md

 const emdCloud = new EmdCloud({
     environment: 'server', // or 'client' for client-side usage
     appId: 'your-app-id',
-    apiToken: 'your-auth-token' // Required if server mode is selected })
+    apiToken: 'your-auth.-token' // Required if server mode is selected })
 ```